 You also get the naked ".z3" file to run in your favourite interpreter, allowing you to play on any platform with a Z-Machine interpreter, including the Spectrum Next, the Raspberry Pi, the Palm Pilot, etc. Instructions are also available for CP/M machines (Osborne I, Kaypro II, DEC Rainbow, but also the PC-88), and for the TRS-80 Model III.
 You won't find many games that can be played on that many platforms!

 I hope you'll enjoy the game, please leave a comment if you did!
-You can support my work by paying more than the displayed price, or by buying one of the physical versions when they come out in 2021.
+You can support my work by paying more than the displayed price, or by buying one of the physical versions when they come out.
 Thank you!

 (Cover art by Karen Christie and Stephen F. Winsor.)

 In order to download this text adventure you must purchase it at or above the minimum price of $3.99 USD.
 You will get access to the following files:

 - Release 4Jan 08, 2022

 - New version of the hint sheetDec 02, 2020

 - C64, C128, Plus/4 versions updatedDec 01, 2020

 Log in with itch.io to leave a comment.

 Hello!
 Sorry, this is a silly mistake in the manual :) It's ok if there are two files, just type "INTERP" and the game will start.
 I just updated the manual.